 - To get the true look of this martini you need to serve it in a martini glass.
 Be sure your bar is stocked with some before whipping up this drink!

 More colorful drinks

 - Sapphire Martini

 - Red, White, and Blue Vodka Lemonade Slush

 Cherry Blossom Cocktail

-- Pour Sambuca, grenadine syrup, and milk into a cocktail shaker.
-Shake and strain into prepared glasses glass.
+Pour Sambuca, grenadine syrup, and milk into an ice-filled cocktail shaker.
+Shake vigorously and strain into prepared glasses glass.